syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/filtering.md

 {% endhighlight %}

-Output for filtering combobox control is as follows.
+Output for filtering ComboBox control is as follows.

 ![](Combobox_filtering_images/filtering.png)